stelladeecoder/CarProject/README.md

 I created a family car.
 What happens when Stella drives the family car?

 In this lesson I learned about:
-1. Reference vs Primitive data types
+1. Reference data types vs Primitive data types
 2. Printing in the console
 3. Functions/Methods & Properties
 4. How to create classes, instances and different data types